 plt.show()

-We can see that the accuracy and precision metrics, along with the ROC plot, are identical to the results obtained with our custom built model.
+We can see that the accuracy, precision, and recall metrics, along with the ROC plot, are exactly the same to the results obtained with our custom built model.

 In this article you’ve learned: